 SEO is a long-term gain that will bring about organic search clicks, while SEM is paid that brings quick clicks and helps you expand your click-based impressions rapidly.

-Next up on this ‘What is SEM?’ blog, we should look at the cost that is involved when working with SEM.
+Next up on this ‘What is SEM?’ blog, we should look at the cost involved when working with SEM.

 What is the cost of SEM?

-I am pretty sure that a lot of readers here are curious about the pricing when it comes to SEM.
+We are pretty sure that many readers here are curious about the pricing when it comes to SEM.
 Well, it is more complex than it seems.

 If your SEM campaign is effective and if customers are liking your product, brand, content, and everything, Google will drop the prices and help you achieve higher visibility at a lower cost.